kallisons/NOAH_LSM_Mussel_v2.0/README.md

 * surface pressure (mb)
 * downwelling shortwave radiation (W m^-2)
 * downwelling longwave radiation (W m^-2)
-* precipitation rate (total inches)
+* precipitation rate (total inches per half hour)
 * sea surface temperature (K)
 * tide flag (high tide = 0, low tide = 1)

-For time zone, we generally run the model with the time in UTC, and then Step1_ModelOutputToMusselTemp.R converts the time to solar noon using the longitude of the site.
+For time zone, we run the model with the time in UTC, and then Step1_ModelOutputToMusselTemp.R converts the time to solar noon using the longitude of the site.
+In order for the model to remain stable when within mussel bed contact is low, the time step needs to be 6 minutes or less.
+If the input data is only available for longer time steps, then the data must be interpolated to 6 minutes.

 The control files that provide the model with important information about the input data are currently set for a 6 minute time step, an entire year of data, and start with a julian day of 1 and time of 0.
 The RunModel_LSMM2.sh file changes the control file for the leap years 2000, 2004, and 2008 to correctly input the data.